ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Protocol participant capabilities {#entity-capabilities}

-The design in this document has different assumptions and requirements for different protocol participants, including clients, aggregators, and collectors.
+The design in this document has different assumptions and requirements for different protocol participants, including Clients, Aggregators, and Collectors.
 This section describes these capabilities in more detail.

 ### Client capabilities